About Clare, the Institute

 My clients range from individual companies and sector associations to government bodies at all levels, as well as First Nations peoples.
 My book, How to Change the World – a practical guide to successful environmental training, draws on extensive research as well as practical experience.
 I’ve worked with local and national governments, factories, farms, mines, first peoples and big construction sites – but got out of sewage treatment before I fell in!

-I belong to several professional associations, including the New Zealand Association of Training and Development, the Professional Speakers Association of New Zealand, Water New Zealand, Civil Contractors New Zealand, the International Erosion Control Association, the Sustainability Society (a special interest group of Engineering New Zealand), the New Zealand Association of Resource Management and the Waste Management Institute of New Zealand.
+I belong to several professional associations, including the New Zealand Association of Training and Development, the Professional Speakers Association of New Zealand, Water New Zealand, Civil Contractors New Zealand, the International Erosion Control Association, the Sustainability Society (a special interest group of Engineering New Zealand), Infrastructure New Zealand and the Waste Management Institute of New Zealand.

 Click here to check out how I can light up your event with my professional speaking!